Convergence of trees with a given degree sequence and of their associated laminations: Introduction

 \section{Introduction}

-In his seminal papers \cite{AldousI, AldousII, AldousIII}, Aldous introduced the so-called Brownian continuum random tree (Brownian CRT) as the limit - after renormalisation - of a uniform tree with $n$ vertices, and more generally, of critical size-conditioned Galton–Watson trees with finite offspring variance.
+In his seminal papers \cite{AldousII, AldousI, AldousIII}, Aldous introduced the so-called Brownian Continuum Random Tree (Brownian CRT) as the limit - after renormalisation of distances - of a uniform tree with $n$ vertices, and more generally, of critical size-conditioned Galton–Watson trees with finite offspring variance.
 The Brownian CRT has appeared since then as the limit of various random tree-like structures such as multi-type Galton-Watson trees \cite{Mie08} or unordered binary trees \cite{MarMie11}.
-Moreover, these results have had plenty of applications in the study of other random structures, e.g.\ random planar maps \cite{LeGall2013}, random dissections of regular polygons \cite{AldousT1994, AldousTT1994}, fragmentation and coalescent processes \cite{AldousPitman1998}, Erd\H{o}s-R\'enyi random graphs in the critical window \cite{AddarioT2012}, just to mention a few.
-Therefore, over the last decade, the study of scaling limits of large discrete random trees toward a random continuum tree has seen numerous developments.
+Over the last decade, the study of scaling limits of large discrete random trees toward a random continuum tree has seen numerous developments and found extensive applications in the study of other random structures.
+These include, among others, random planar maps \cite{LeGall2013}, random dissections of regular polygons \cite{AldousT1994, AldousTT1994}, fragmentation and coalescent processes \cite{AldousPitman1998} or Erd\H{o}s-R\'enyi random graphs in the critical window \cite{AddarioT2012}.
+In this work, we investigate the scaling limit of trees with a given degree sequence, along with their associated laminations (sets of chords in the unit disk).